What is Pitch Wars?

 Horror!
 Mystery!
 Thriller!
 Suspense!
 Or, better yet, can you bend genres?
 Horror & Mystery?
 Horror & Thriller?
 Horror & Suspense?
 I love a master of genre, but I particularly love a master of genre bending.

 When I think of the elements of horror that I love I think back to the original The Twilight Zone, or how Agatha Christie made me feel reading And Then There Were None, how Edgar Allan Poe made me terrified in the night reading his poem “The Bells.”
 When I think of horror, I think of the human condition, of how Guillermo del Toro weaved us a dark fairy tale with Pan’s Labyrinth, of how Paul Tremblay completely spun an old tale with A Head Full of Ghosts, and how I felt confused and dizzy after reading Mark Z. Danielewski’s House of Leaves.
-I want to feel the terror Agent Starling felt walking through that house in the end of The Silence of the Lambs, but if you can make me heave and cry the way the ending of The Orphanage/El Orfanato did then I know you are not only a master of mystery, horror, and thrill, but of emotion as well.
+I want to feel the terror Agent Starling felt walking through that house at the end of The Silence of the Lambs, but if you can make me heave and cry the way the ending of The Orphanage/El Orfanato did then I know you are not only a master of mystery, horror, and thrill, but of emotion as well.
 I want that.
 I want a horror story wrapped in mystery, with a thrilling pace, and suspense that keeps me reading through the night.

 Again, I am looking for horror – mystery – thriller – suspense, and a plus if your manuscript has some genre bending.
 Major plus if your manuscript includes folklore, legend, or myth.